julianpoy/RecipeSage-selfhost/README.md

 I strongly recommend taking a backup of your volumes before migrating to avoid any potential data loss.

 RecipeSage _really_ depends on AWS S3 for image storage, but I've stubbed in fake S3 via Minio.
 I _highly_ suggest setting up an AWS account with S3 and using that rather than Minio.
 That said, Minio seems to work just fine in my limited testing, so YMMV.

+You'll likely want to put this behind some type of reverse proxy (I recommend nginx) to add SSL (I recommend Lets Encrypt).
+As-is, the container consumes port 80 on the host system.
+You can easily change that to another host port as desired.